adtzlr/trusspy/docs/usage/install.rst

    Jupyter Notebook

-Continue with :doc:`../usage/getting_started` or one of the :doc:`../examples/examples`.
+Continue with one of the :doc:`../examples/examples`.

 .. _Anaconda: https://www.anaconda.com/distribution/#download-section